bracki/cukeup/about/02_jimdo.md

 * located in Hamburg, Germany

 !SLIDE bullets
+# More about Jimdo
 * over 3.5 million websites created
 * available in 11 languages
 * team of ~60 in Hamburg, Tokyo, Shanghai, San Francisco
+* runs on PHP and JavaScript

 !SLIDE center
 # As strong as the competition